samueljklee/canvas-ai/docs/archive/ONBOARDING-IMPLEMENTATION-SUMMARY.md

 **Step 1: Welcome**
 ```
 ┌─────────────────────────────────────┐
-│  Welcome to Workspace Canvas! 🎨     │
+│  Welcome to Canvas AI! 🎨     │
 │                                      │
 │  Your AI-powered workspace companion │
 │                                      │